51pgwamuyu/celo-101/readme.md

-**Testing And Deploying the Smart Contract**
+## Testing And Deploying the Smart Contract

-To test the smart contract vist [remix](https://docs.celo.org/developer/deploy/remix).You can install celo extension Create Contract: Create a new file for your Solidity smart contract in Remix like ours we will name it as *art.sol*.
+To test the smart contract vist [remix](https://docs.celo.org/developer/deploy/remix).
+Install celo extension wallet from chromestore for chrome users.
+To create a contract go to remix ide and  create a new file for your Solidity smart contract in Remix like ours we will name it as
+*art.sol*.

 ![Alt Text](./images/smart.png)

+### To Compile Contract:

-Compile Contract: Click on the "Solidity Compiler" tab in the sidebar and select the appropriate compiler version for your contract.
+Click on the "Solidity Compiler" tab in the sidebar and select the appropriate compiler version for your contract.
 Click "Compile" to compile your contract code.

 ![Alt Text](./images/smart2.png)
 Go to your celo wallet that is Alfajores Test Network and copy the address